 Hi, I've made these and had some problems.
 So when I showed my hubby, he told me to use rubber cement as it allows the rubber to adhere better.
 If it does get wet, it will stay on and it also allows for movement of the gloves.
-Here in the states we have dollar stores that you can get craft items cheap.
-I don't know about the UK.
-Hope this helps. d

 just found these & remembered your post !

 I made a pair of gloves similar to what you're asking.
 I bought a "princess" set of jewelry in the toy aisle of the dollar store and rubber-glued the bracelet and ring on.

 You are welcome!
 Do you have a pic of your gloves?
 I would like to see them!

 You're welcome!
 Do you have a pic of your gloves?
 I would like to see them!

 Editor's Note The link that you posted was not visible.

 At one time I had the directions to make a turkey centerpiece using two or three sets of knitted gloves.
 You use small gloves.
 I believe you stuffed the fingers to form the tails of this turkey centerpiece.
 Using three different colors of gloves made for a colorful turkey.
 Any help you could give me would be appreciated.
 Thanks!

 I know this is too late for this year but I just found this site today.
 This may be what you're looking for: